RittmanMead/rm-component-capture/README.md

 ![](https://cdn.rawgit.com/Dani3lSun/apex-github-badges/b7e95341/badges/apex-plugin-badge.svg) ![](https://img.shields.io/badge/Plug--In%20Type-Dynamic%20Action-red) ![](https://img.shields.io/badge/APEX-20.*-brightgreen) ![](https://img.shields.io/badge/APEX-21.*-brightgreen) ![](https://img.shields.io/badge/APEX-22.*-brightgreen) ![](https://cdn.rawgit.com/Dani3lSun/apex-github-badges/7919f913/badges/apex-love-badge.svg)
 # rm-component-capture
 This Oracle APEX plugin allows users to easily capture a screenshot of any portion of their page and save it to an APEX Collection or download it as a PNG file.
-The Dynamic Action plugin integrates seamlessly into the Oracle APEX platform and provides a user-friendly interface for selecting the area of the page to be captured using CSS Selectors.
-This plugin is a useful tool for users who need to capture and share visual information from their Oracle APEX applications, such a maps or chart.
+The Dynamic Action plugin integrates seamlessly into the Oracle APEX platform and provides a user-friendly interface for selecting an area of a page to be captured using CSS Selectors.
+This plugin is a useful tool for users who need to capture and share visual information from their Oracle APEX applications, such a maps or charts.

 ## Features
-* Take a screenshot of component incluing canvas elements (eg. Oracle APEX Map)
+* Take a screenshot of components, incluing canvas elements (eg. Oracle APEX Map)
-* Screenshot can be saved locally or to a collection
+* Screenshot can be saved locally or to an APEX collection
-* The target component can be changed dynamicly
+* The target component can be changed dynamically

 ## Roadmap
 * Copy to clipboard functionality
-* Custom file name
+* Custom file names
 * Custom size of the image
 * Support other image formats